singingwolfboy/netlify-home/_posts/2016-01-15-free-ssl-on-custom-domains.md

 **Starting today**, we’re offering Free SSL to all our users.

-As the first hosting service in the world netlify offers full integration with [Let’s Encrypt](https://letsencrypt.org)
+As the first hosting service in the world, netlify offers full integration with [Let’s Encrypt](https://letsencrypt.org)

 With one click install, HTTPS will instantly be available for your sites on all our CDN nodes, and netlify automatically handles renewals.